Overview

 Initiatives to expand access

-Northern capacity-building pilots: continue to fund three pilot projects led by agencies to stabilize and build service capacity in Northern Ontario.
+Northern capacity-building pilots: fund three pilot projects led by agencies to stabilize and expand supports in Northern Ontario.

 We are considering additional initiatives to improve service access for Indigenous and francophone families.